ornen/go-xplane/README.md

 # go-xplane

-This is an interface to X-Plane for Golang.
+This is an interface to X-Plane for Go.
 The interface is functional and supports the basics, but does not cover all messages supported by X-Plane yet.
 Pull-requests are welcome.

 ## Example
 ```go